fitsumtsehay/hotel-reservation-with-java/README.md

 #### 1. CLI
 - For the User Interface.
 #### 2. Java code.
-- This is the Java code for the business logic for the app.
+- This is the Java code for the business logic of the app.
 #### 3. Java collections.
 - Java collections has been used for in-memory storage of the data, such as the users' names, room availability, and so on.